andrewkchan/puffscript/README.md

 **Control flow**

-C-style if-else statements, while loops, and for loops are supported:
+C-style if-else statements, while/for loops, break/continue are supported:

 ```
 if (cond1) {